Human Resources - Integrated --- A Discussion

 The first and most important task is to adopt a common language and framework within the HR function for developing and communicating the HR activities that build value for the organization.
 You can't be strategic unless you know how to connect to business issues, and you won't be perceived as strategic if different members of the HR function are using different methods and language in an attempt to become strategic partners.
 Several frameworks exist today.
 For one example, check out the work at Cornell University by John Boudreau as illustrated in the working paper case study about Encyclopedia Britannica.

 The second step is to use this framework to think and act top-down rather than bottom-up.
 This means figuring out what constraints threaten to keep your organization from reaching its goals (and these are almost always people issues now) and then seeing what HR can do to help overcome the constraints.
-This process will create a pull for HR services, provide HR with the opportunity to take the lead in solving business problems, and put you in the strategic, facilitative and consultative position your looking for.
+This process will create a pull for HR services, provide HR with the opportunity to take the lead in solving business problems, and put you in the strategic, facilitative, and consultative position you're looking for.

 Finally, and this is hardest, focus on changing the way your organization makes human capital decisions.
 This is important because most big human capital decisions are made outside of the HR function.
 If you don't improve the way others in the organization make decisions that have people implications, they will continue to make poor decisions.